cryptopunksnotdead/punks.whitelabel/README.md

-## What's `jquery.table.js`?
+## What is `jquery.table.js`?

-Table Sorter, Filter & more in JavaScript w/ jQuery
+Lets you sort, filter tables using JavaScript w/ jQuery

 ## How to use